dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 Some of the paramaters in the unified manifest can also be used to create new objects in NSX-T, for instance if a given IP Pool is not configured on NSX-T then the respective parameter in the manifest can be populated with the desired IP pool address space and etc. Another example could be assigning a specific name rather than the default name of "br-int" for the OVS oon K8S nodes.

+## Next Step

+Make sure to copy the recently edited/saved manifest file (yaml) to the K8S master node (from where the NSX components will be deployed) .